 IYK tracks a modified market cap-weighted index: The Russell 1000 Consumer Staplers RIC 22.5/45 Capped Index.
 In short: It holds any consumer staples companies within the market’s 1,000 largest stocks.
 And it has a capping system similar to FSTA, where at each quarterly rebalancing, no stock can exceed a weight of 22.5%, and the combined weight of all stocks weighed at 4.5% or more can’t add up to more than 45%.

-The portfolio is 56 stocks wide at the moment, and it’s predominantly large-cap in nature.
+The portfolio is 54 stocks wide and predominantly large-cap in nature.
 IYK’s smaller average weighted market cap ($100 billion) isn’t because it holds many mid- and small-cap stocks (it doesn’t), but because it holds more stocks on the small end of the large-cap spectrum.
-Again, all in the same vein as the other two funds.

-IYK instead distributes that weight into greater shares of food, beverages, tobacco, and household goods.
+Instead, those three retailers are found in iShares’ consumer discretionary ETF, IYC.
+And IYK distributes that weight into greater shares of food, beverages, tobacco, and household goods.

 Want to learn more about IYK?
 Check out the iShares provider site.